Barbie as the Princess and the Pauper

-Barbie as the Princess and the Pauper is a 2004 computer-animated musical fantasy film.
+Barbie as the Princess and the Pauper is a 2004 animated musical fantasy film.
 It was released to video on September 28, 2004, and made its television premiere on Nickelodeon on November 14, 2004.

 This film is the first musical in the Barbie series.
-It was directed by William Lau and stars the voice of Kelly Sheridan as the Barbie protagonists, Anneliese and Erika.
+It was directed by William Lau and stars the voice of Kelly Sheridan as the Barbie protagonists, Princess Anneliese and Erika.
 The plot is loosely inspired by the 1881 Mark Twain novel The Prince and the Pauper, and it is the first Barbie film that completely excludes fantastic elements (fairies, magic, mermaids), which were a usual part of Barbie franchise.
-It is generally regarded as the best film in the franchise and has secured a strong cult following.
+It is generally regarded as one of the best films in the franchise and has secured a strong cult following.

-Songs for the film were written by Amy Powers, Megan Cavallari and Rob Hudnut, who also executive produced the film.
+Songs for the film were composed by Amy Powers, Megan Cavallari and Rob Hudnut, who also executive-produced the film.
 The film was nominated for six DVD Exclusive Awards.

 Plot

-In an unnamed kingdom, a blonde princess and a brunette pauper are born at the same time.
-Several years later, Princess Anneliese (played by Barbie) is betrothed by her mother, Queen Genevieve, to the wealthy King Dominick (played by Ken) to save their nearly bankrupt royal treasury; however, Anneliese is in love with her young tutor Julian (played by Steven).
-The Pauper, Erika (played by Teresa) is an indentured servant, working off her parents' debt at Madame Carp's Dress Emporium, which supplies the palace with clothes; however, she dreams of becoming a singer and seeing the world.
+In a kingdom, a blonde princess and a brunette pauper are born at the same time.
+Several years later, Princess Anneliese (played by Barbie) is affianced by her mother, Queen Genevieve, to the wealthy King Dominick (played by Ken) to save their nearly bankrupt royal treasury; however, Anneliese is in love with her young tutor Julian (also played by Ken).
+The Pauper, Erika (also played by Barbie) is an indentured servant, working off her parents' debt at Madame Carp's Dress Emporium, which supplies the palace with clothes; however, she dreams of becoming a singer and seeing the world.

 Unbeknownst to the Queen, the reason behind the kingdom's bankruptcy is that her adviser Preminger has been stealing gold and emptying the royal mines.
-Upon learning from his henchmen, Nick and Nack, that the Queen has arranged Anneliese's marriage to King Dominick, he decides to make Anneliese 'mysteriously disappear'.
+Upon learning from his henchmen, Nick and Nack, that the Queen has arranged Anneliese's marriage to King Dominick, he decides to make Anneliese 'mysteriously vanish'.
 Preminger plans to pretend that he has found the Princess, earning a betrothal to her, which would allow him to become king himself.

 Julian takes Anneliese for a day out into the kingdom so that she can be free for once; there, she witnesses the poverty caused by the kingdom's bankruptcy.
 Anneliese hears Erika performing in the street to earn money but Madame Carp steals the earnings.
-Anneliese and Erika bond and learn that they are identical, apart from their hair color and the crown-shaped birthmark on Anneliese's shoulder.
-That night, Anneliese and her cat Serafina are abducted by Nick and Nack, who leave a forged letter saying she ran away.
+Anneliese and Erika bond and learn that they are identical in appearance, apart from their hair color and the crown-shaped birthmark on Anneliese's shoulder.
+That night, Anneliese and her cat Serafina are kidnapped by Nick and Nack, who leave a forged letter saying she ran away.

-Julian, doubting the letter, asks Erika to impersonate the Princess, saving the engagement while he investigates.
+Julian, doubting the letter, asks Erika to copy the Princess, saving the engagement while he investigates.
 Preminger is surprised when Erika, disguised as Anneliese, presents herself at the palace.
 Over time, Erika and King Dominick fall in love but Erika worries about what will happen if she is found out.